Assassination of Spencer Perceval: House of Commons, 11 May 1812

 In the pandemonium that followed, Bellingham sat quietly on a bench as Perceval was carried into the Speaker's quarters.
 In the lobby, such was the confusion that, according to a witness, had Bellingham "walked quietly out into the street, he would have escaped, and the committer of the murder would never have been known".
 As it was, an official who had seen the shooting identified Bellingham, who was seized, disarmed, manhandled and searched.
 He remained calm, submitting to his captors without a struggle.
 When asked to explain his actions, Bellingham replied that he was rectifying a denial of justice on the part of the government.
+Bellingham's own local MP, Isaac Gascoyne, who was present at the shooting, also identified Bellingham.

 The Speaker ordered that Bellingham be transferred to the Serjeant-at-Arms's quarters, where MPs who were also magistrates would conduct a committal hearing under the chairmanship of Harvey Christian Combe.
 The makeshift court heard evidence from eyewitnesses to the crime and sent messengers to search Bellingham's lodgings.
 The prisoner kept his composure throughout; although warned against self-incrimination, he insisted on explaining himself: "I have been ill-treated ...
 I have sought redress in vain.
 I am a most unfortunate man and feel here"—placing hand on heart—"sufficient justification for what I have done."
 He had, he said, exhausted all proper avenues and had made it clear to the authorities that he proposed to take independent action.
 He had been told to do his worst: "I have obeyed them.
 I have done my worst, and I rejoice in the deed."
 At around eight o'clock, Bellingham was formally charged with Perceval's murder, and was committed to Newgate Prison to await trial.